Single branch of chiral Majorana modes from doubly degenerate Fermi surfaces

-In this article, we analyze the formation of the chiral Majorana fermions in superconductors with the mixed singlet and triplet pairing symmetry of the $p\pm is$ type.
-Different from previous works, there are two degenerate Fermi surfaces in the absence of spin-orbit coupling.
-The strategy ``half of half" is implemented as ``boundary of boundary".
-We show that the boundaries of $p\pm is$ superconductors are spontaneously magnetized, and the magnetization are opposite for $p+is$ and $p-is$ pairings.
-As a result, the ``kink" formed by the domain wall between the $p\pm is$ superconducting regions on the surface is actually also a magnetization domain wall, along which a chiral Majorana fermion propagating unidirectionally along the ``kink".
+In this article, we analyze the formation of chiral Majorana fermions in superconductors with mixed singlet and triplet pairings of the $p\pm is$ type.
+Different from previous works, there are two degenerate Fermi surfaces without any spin-orbit coupling, and the strategy of ``half of half" is implemented as ``kink on boundary".
+The boundaries of the $p\pm is$ superconductors are shown to be spontaneously spin polarized, and the magnetizations are opposite for $p+is$ and $p-is$ pairings.
+As a result, the ``kink" formed by the domain wall between the $p+ is$ and $p-is$ superconducting regions on the surface is also a magnetization domain wall.
+We show that there exists a chiral Majorana fermion propagating unidirectionally along the ``kink".
 The spirit of such ``kink on boundary" method is similar to realizing Majorana corner and hinge modes in the high order topological systems \cite{Benalcazar2017,Wang2018,Zhu2019,Pan2019,Volpez2019,Bultinck2019,Wu2019,Zhang2019}.
 However, the chiral Majorana fermions realized using our method are mobile in the sense that they can be dragged and controlled by external magnetic fields, hence convenient for braiding purposes.
-In addition, we show that the spontaneous surface magnetization is a manifestation of the magnetoelectric effect based on a Ginzburg-Landau free energy analysis.
+In addition, we show that the spontaneous surface magnetization is a manifestation of a novel magnetoelectric effect based on a Ginzburg-Landau free energy analysis.
 Finally, we also discuss how to use the proximity effects in triplet superconductors including Cu$_x$Bi$_2$Se$_3$ and Sn$_{1-x}$In$_x$Te to realize chiral Majorana fermions by performing the ``kink on boundary" method.